zoff-kollektiv/cifar/data/people/62-bouthaina-trabelsi.md

 startOfSanctions: 04.02.2011
 ---
 Niece of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
 Daughter of Yamina Souiei, born on 4 December 1971.
-Last resident address at 2 rue El Farrouj - La Marsa.
+Last resident address is La Marsa, Tunisia.